ibexa/documentation-user/docs/personalization/dashboard.md

 - The diagrams section presents statistical information on how the Personalization service is used and how successful recommendations are, depending on key performance indicators.
 - The bottom section is made up of tables with detailed information, such as the most popular items.

-!!! note "Hosting multiple websites"
+!!! note "Host multiple websites"

     If you have [permissions](../site_organization/organizing_the_site.md#permissions) to access several websites hosted on an [[= product_name =]] instance, you can use the selector field to switch between dashboards for